(Last updated on: 28/07/2021)

 This summer we spent some time in Torrevieja.
 Known for its picturesque beaches, abundant sunshine and gorgeous weather, this popular destination in Spain is well worth a visit.
-Although we found it very difficult to decide which beaches were best to choose from, so I thought I’d share some of my research!
+We found it very difficult to decide which beaches were best to choose from, so I thought I’d share some of my research with you!

 Playa La Cura

-Possibly the busiest beach in Torrevieja, Playa La Cura is filled with things to do from restaurants, shops, bars and a perfect promenade where many locals go to walk after work.
-Although it is a busy spot, its central location makes it a great choice for families with kids and there are lots for little ones to do.
-From ice cream trucks to a lifeguard on duty, this may not be the prettiest beach but it is a favourite.
+Possibly the busiest beach in Torrevieja, Playa La Cura is filled with things to do from restaurants, shops, bars.
+It has a perfect promenade where many locals go to walk after work.
+Although it is a busy spot, its central location makes it a great choice for families with kids.
+There is lots for little ones to do.
+From ice cream trucks to a lifeguard on duty, this may not be the prettiest beach but it is a family favourite.
 Make sure you get there early to secure a spot on the beach!

 Cala de Cabo Cervera

 Another great choice if you are vacationing with small children, Cala de Cabo Cervera is a smaller beach but has wonderful amenities.
-The sand at this beautiful spot is kept very clean and there are foot showers, bathrooms and food close by for the family.
+The sand at this beautiful spot is kept very clean and there are foot showers, bathrooms and food close by.
 With a lifeguard keeping everything safe in the water, you can feel comfortable letting the kids dip their feet in the water or take a little swim.
-Because of its smaller size, this beach does tend to get busy, especially in the summers, so you want to arrive early enough in the day so you can find a spot to relax.
+Because of its smaller size, this beach does tend to get busy, especially in the summer.
+You’ll want to arrive early enough in the day so you can find a spot to relax.

 Playa de La Mata

 If you are looking for a quieter beach with less people than some of the others, look no further.
 Playa de La Mata is a gorgeous stretch of beach that isn’t frequented by as many tourists as Cala de Cabo Cervera or Playa La Cura.
-The longest beach in Torrevieja, the gorgeous sands are a golden color and there are a number of restaraunts or places to stop and eat along the esplanade (promenade).
+This is the longest beach in Torrevieja.
+The gorgeous sands are a golden color, and there is a number of restaraunts or places to stop and eat along the esplanade (promenade).

 Playa de los Naufragos

 Last but not least is one of the most active and sport centered beaches in Torrevieja.
-With bathrooms and a place to grab something to eat, this beach is a good choice if you are looking for a family friendly spot.
-There are lots of activities to do, like a gym and a volleyball court, so this is a great place to come for a day of sport mixed in with some relaxation.
-The water is so clear and a brilliant blue color and the sand is very clean, unlike some other beaches we have visited, which is something I find wonderful when going to a new beach.
+With bathrooms and a place to grab something to eat, this beach is a good choice if you are looking for a family-friendly spot.
+There are lots of activities to do, like a gym and a volleyball court.
+It’s a great place to come for a day of sport mixed in with some relaxation.
+The water is so clear and a brilliant blue color, and the sand is very clean, unlike some other beaches we have visited.
+This is something I find wonderful when going to a new beach.
 Isla even got to practice her swimming skills!

-Have you been to any great beaches near Torrevieja?
-We visit the area to see my dad every year and so we would love to check out your recommendations on our next trip!
+Have you been to any other great beaches near Torrevieja?
+We visit the area to see my dad every year – so we’d love to check out your recommendations next time!
 Please leave your comments below.